BackofenLab/RBPBench/src/docs/webserver_tutorial.md

 #### SLBP example

-In the second example, we select `SLBP.k562_eclip.clipper_idr.bed`, again the built-in hg38 genome, and choose *Select RBPs for motif search* -> *Select all 259 RBPs* to search with all database RBPs.
+In the second example, we select eCLIP peak regions for the RBP SLBP (`SLBP.k562_eclip.clipper_idr.bed`), again the built-in hg38 genome, and choose *Select RBPs for motif search* -> *Select all 259 RBPs* to search with all database RBPs.
 Also, we would like to output
 the selected RBP motifs as sequence logos into a separate HTML file (*Output options* -> *Plot RBP motifs?*).